Kinetic Friction - Definition, Types, Examples, FAQs

 There are three types of kinetic friction generally- i) sliding friction ii) rolling friction and iii) fluid friction.
 Let’s discuss them one by one-

-1. Sliding friction- This is the type of kinetic friction which comes into play when an object slides over a surface.
+1. Sliding friction- This is the type of kinetic friction that comes into play when an object slides over a surface.
 It is of course weaker than the static friction.
-Formula for sliding friction is the same as the kinetic friction where F is force of sliding kinetic friction and the constant of proportionality is the coefficient of sliding kinetic friction.
-Examples are- when a block slides up or down an inclined plane, rubbing of hands together, rubbing of a matchstick etc.
+The formula for sliding friction is the same as the kinetic friction where F is the force of sliding kinetic friction and the constant of proportionality is the coefficient of sliding kinetic friction.
+Examples are- when a block slides up or down an inclined plane, rubbing of hands together, rubbing of a matchstick, etc.

-This fluid friction experienced by the body can be minimized by giving streamlined shape to the body.
-This is why air planes, boats, submarines are made streamlined.
-In fact, nature has given birds and fishes streamlined bodies, so that they can easily move through fluids.
+This fluid friction experienced by the body can be minimized by giving a streamlined shape to the body.
+This is why airplanes, boats, and submarines are made streamlined.
+Nature has given birds and fishes streamlined bodies so that they can easily move through fluids.
 Some examples of fluid friction are-

 streamlined shapes reduce fluid friction (air friction here)